 Putting all of your focus on helping to heal people while tending to all that goes into running a business can be complicated.
 That’s why you might be looking for ways to streamline your practice accounting strategy.
 We’ll touch on some physical therapy and healthcare accounting techniques that may help your practice thrive and grow.
 Let’s explore bringing all of the elements of accounting together using an integrated strategy and software platform.

 Some Key Aspects of Physical Therapist Practice Accounting

 It’s highly recommended that you sit down with a physical therapy practice CPA to get a new strategy going if you’re noticing lapses and gaps in your current plan.
-Recent tax changes mean that you may need to be coached up on medical tax laws.
+Recent tax changes mean that you may need to be coached on medical tax laws.
 It may be necessary to reassess where you can take advantage of deductions related to everything from marketing to medical equipment.

 Your tax isn’t the only primary concern.
 All of the day-to-day numbers that need crunching help to keep your practice moving along.
 Physical therapy practice tax planning includes learning what expenses are deductible and what expenses are not.
 Tax laws on deductions fluctuate every year.
 You cannot assume that because something was or was not deductible last year that the same applies now.
 That’s why it may be time to reevaluate the methods and systems you’re using for payroll, accounts payable, and accounts receivable.
-Unfortunately, your staff may be wasting time if you’re moving between different cost-accounting platforms that are not integrated.
-What’s more, hours are likely being lost every month because staff members have to rely on a manual entry that leads to repetition and mistakes.
+Unfortunately, your staff may be wasting time if you’re moving between different accounting platforms that are not integrated.
+What’s more, hours are likely being lost every month because staff members have to rely on manual entry that leads to repetition and mistakes.

 How to View Long-Term Planning for a Physical Therapy Practice